BJMdotNET/pr1nc3/topics/university-of-minnesota/index.md

 ----

- - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking."**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 January 2020 about Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))
+ - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking."**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 January 2020 about Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))

 ----

- - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking. "**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 January 2020 about Celebration, Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))
+ - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking. "**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 January 2020 about Celebration, Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))

 ----

- - [**"Local artist pays tribute to Prince with giant mural at MSP airport -- Rock Martinez's mural of the music legend arrived for a yearlong stay at MSP as part of the airport's traveling exhibits program."**](http://www.startribune.com/local-artist-pays-tribute-to-prince-with-msp-airport-mural/567357372/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 28 January 2020 about airport, Alan Seiffert, ARTS@MSP, Bob Dylan, exhibit, I Would Die 4 U (song), merchandise, Minneapolis-St. Paul International Airport (place), MSP (place), museum, Rock Martinez, The Revolution, University of Minnesota, Weisman Art Museum (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/local-artist-pays-tribute-to-prince-with-msp-airport-mural/567357372/))
+ - [**"Local artist pays tribute to Prince with giant mural at MSP airport -- Rock Martinez's mural of the music legend arrived for a yearlong stay at MSP as part of the airport's traveling exhibits program."**](http://www.startribune.com/local-artist-pays-tribute-to-prince-with-msp-airport-mural/567357372/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 28 January 2020 about airport, Alan Seiffert, ARTS@MSP, Bob Dylan, exhibit, I Would Die 4 U (song), merchandise, Minneapolis-St. Paul International Airport (place), MSP (place), museum, Rock Martinez, The Revolution, University of Minnesota, Weisman Art Museum (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/local-artist-pays-tribute-to-prince-with-msp-airport-mural/567357372/))

 ----